-Macklemore & Kesha's "Good Old Days" Lyrics Are So, So Beautiful
+Macklemore & Kesha Dropped "Good Old Days" & The Lyrics Are So Beautiful

 Macklemore just unleashed his newest song, "Good Old Days," featuring Kesha onto the world.
 It's the latest and greatest off his upcoming album, Gemini, and it's amazing.
 Macklemore's "Good Old Days" lyrics are beautiful and will make you want to hug your BFF.

 The song is all about appreciating where you are in life because, in the future, you will look back and think these were the "good old days."
 During the verses, Macklemore recounts a few life-defining moments that he remembers fondly, and a few he wishes would've played out differently.

 The lyrics are accompanied by a soft melody that you'll for sure start humming.
 It's an extremely catchy song — I was singing along after the third time listening to it.
 The soothing piano accentuates Kesha's powerful vocals, but then a rhythmic drum comes in that helps to drive the emphasis on Macklemore's voice.
 "Good Old Days" will have you dreaming about happy times and will encourage you to seize the day.